aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   This API will be removed in the next major release
 ```

-There is also an environment variable `DEPRECATED` that you can use to change the behavior of this feature:
+There is also an environment variable `JSII_DEPRECATED` that you can use to change the behavior of this feature:

 * Setting that environment variable to the value `quiet` will silence these warnings
   (they will no longer be printed to the stderr stream).
-* Setting that environment variable to the value `error` will instead fail with an exception when any deprecated element is used.
+* Setting that environment variable to the value `fail` will instead fail with an exception when any deprecated element is used.
 * Setting that environment variable to the value `warn` is the same as the default behavior
   (the warnings will be printed to the stderr stream,
   but will not cause errors).